alexyu56709/Mirror-Dungeon-Bot/README.md

 <p align="center"><img src="ImageAssets/readme/lux.png" /></p>

 - ## Reclicks if action failed
-  - Sometimes timings mess up, so in order to address this issue most bot actions are double-verified.
+  - Sometimes timings mess up, so in order to address this issue most bot actions are verified.

-**Limitations:**
-ChargeGrinder still needs additional features, testing, and bug fixes.
-However, it can successfully grind a few easy dungeons while you are asleep (that's how I do it at least).

 ---